wren-creator/AI-compliance-standards/AI_Compliance_Standards_v2.md

 ## 6. AI Use-Case Lifecycle: From Idea to Retirement

-The lifecycle is designed to be simple, familiar, and predictable — similar to change management, but quicker and fit-for-purpose for AI.
+The lifecycle is designed to be simple, familiar, and predictable, similar to change management, but quicker and fit-for-purpose for AI.

 ```
 Intake → Risk Triage → Controls Assignment → Build & TEVV → Go/No-Go → Operate → Decommission